 LIGO, NSF and Research

-The National Science Foundation (NSF) funds the experiement.
-These observational are possible only due to LIGO.
+The National Science Foundation (NSF) funded the experiment.
+These observations are possible only due to LIGO.
 There are two apparatus currently in the USA.
-One is in Hanford and other is in Livingston.
+One is in Hanford, and the other is in Livingston.
 Both have same kind of lab structure to measure and find the existence.
-They are thousand of miles apart.
+By the way, they are thousand of miles apart.
 This helps scientists to get two sets of data and confirm them.
 The construction began in 1994.
 It was considered a very risky investment for the foundation.
-It is because, scientists need very high precision and accuracy.

-However after many years, the investment paid off.
+However, after many years, the investment paid off.

-MIT crew played very important roles in the construction, instrumentation and data analysis.
+MIT crew played very important roles in construction, instrumentation, and data analysis.
 The existence was proved by matching data of both centers.
-Global expansion is in the process for further study.
-India, Australia and various parts of Europe may soon have new LIGO.
+Global expansion is in the process of further study.
+India, Australia, and various parts of Europe may soon have new LIGO.
 All scientists are now working together to create a bigger impact and take the research further.